 Crafting an Authentic Personal Brand Strategy for Indian Startup Founders

 When we speak of authenticity in branding, we mean aligning your brand with who you truly are—your values, beliefs, journey, and goals.
 Here’s how startup founders in India can craft a strong yet genuine brand.
+Define Your Core Message and Values Your personal brand starts with knowing what you stand for.- What are your core values?

 - What types of problems would you like to work on?